KitwareMedical/SlicerVirtualReality/README.md

 Enable screen mirroring in SteamVR and use the free of [OBS Studio](https://obsproject.com/) software to capture VR headset content, application window, webcam, etc.

-### How to avoid crashes when recording video of OpenVR with VolumeRendering enabled?

-[OBS Studio](https://obsproject.com/) crashes if NVidia hardware-based compression is used.
-If CPU-based video compression option is chosen then recording works well.
+Note that [OBS Studio](https://obsproject.com/) may crash if NVidia hardware-based compression is used.
+If this happens, choose CPU-based video compression option for recording.

 For developers
 --------------